Hawkesbury Outdoor Adventure

 Mountain biking on the heritage road is popular - the whole track is 43km one-way.
 You’ll find plenty more mountain bike trails and road cycling routes, such as in the Richmond Lowlands.
 You can buy a cycling guide from the Visitor Information Centre in Richmond or the regional museum in Windsor.

-North of Windsor is the pristine Colo River where you’ll find a range of camping options including the Colo Riverside Park and the Upper Colo Reserve.
-There are also tourist parks by the Hawkesbury River with camping sites, and the Dharug, Yengo and Cattai national parks all have campgrounds.
+There are a number of tourist parks by the Hawkesbury River with camping sites, and the Dharug, Yengo and Cattai national parks all have campgrounds.